 To prevent pump corrosion, and to reduce the chance of fluid freezing in the pump in cold weather, never leave water or any type of paint in the sprayer when it is not in use.
-Freezing can seriously damage the sprayer or result in a loss of pressure or stalling.
+Freezing can seriously damage the spray or result in a loss of pressure or stalling.

-- 6. For very short shutoff periods, leave the suction tube in the paint, relieve pressure, and clean the spray tip. - 7.
-Coil the hose and hang it on a hose rack when storing it, even for overnight, to help protect the hose from kinking, abrasion, coupling damage, etc.
+- 7. For very short shutoff periods, leave the suction hose in the paint, relieve the pressure, and clean the spray tip. - 8.
+Coil the hose when storing it, even for overnight, to help protect the hose from kinking, abrasion, coupling damage, etc.